PaloAltoNetworks/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 > [!NOTE]
 > Link to docs: [Connect Terraform Cloud - Run Tasks](https://docs.prismacloud.io/en/enterprise-edition/content-collections/application-security/get-started/connect-code-and-build-providers/ci-cd-runs/add-terraform-run-tasks)

-Let's now conenct Prisma Cloud with Terraform Cloud using the Run Tasks integration.
+Let's now connect Prisma Cloud with Terraform Cloud using the Run Tasks integration.
 This allows for developers and platform teams to get immediate security feedback for every pipeline run.
 The Run Task integration will also surface results of every pipeline run to Prisma Cloud and the Security team.

 First we need to create an API key in Terraform Cloud.
 Go to the Terraform Cloud console and navigate to **User Settings > Tokens** then click **Create an API Token**.